 Caring for your Teeth Post Delivery

 You also need to consider your oral health following the birth of your baby.
-Babies are born with sterile mouths, meaning they do not have any bacteria in their mouths.
+Babies are born without any bacteria in their mouths.
 Bacteria is often transferred from the parents and loved ones through kissing, testing milk/food temperatures, etc..
-There are many forms of bacteria in our mouths both good and bad.
+There are many forms of bacteria in our mouths, both good and bad.
 Some are good and help to fight against bacteria that cause harm, while others contribute to decay and periodontal disease.

 By visiting the dentist for routine hygiene visits during and after your pregnancy, your hygienist reduces the number of bacteria in your mouth and thus helps to minimize the transfer of periodontal disease-causing bacteria.

 Make Your Dental Appointment, Moms!